iVis-at-Bilkent/cytoscape.js-grid-guide/README.md

     // Draw Grid
     zoomDash: true, // Determines whether the size of the dashes should change when the drawing is zoomed in and out if grid is drawn.
-    panGrid: true, // Determines whether the grid should move then the user moves the graph if grid is drawn.
+    panGrid: false, // Determines whether the grid should move then the user moves the graph if grid is drawn.
     gridStackOrder: -1, // Namely z-index
     gridColor: '#dedede', // Color of grid lines
     lineWidth: 1.0, // Width of grid lines